lduda79/research-mcp/README.md

 The `templates/` directory contains annotated templates and `save_run.py`, a helper you call at the end of training that writes both files consistently (it derives the summary values from the per-fold data, so they can never disagree).

+## Citation assistant

+Two entry points work together to help place references while writing:

+- `read_thesis` parses a `.tex`/`.md` file into sentences, marks which already carry a citation, and tags each sentence with its paragraph.
+- `audit_thesis` goes further in a single pass: it collects the uncited sentences, groups them by paragraph, and looks up candidate passages from the library for each - returning paper, page, full passage and score.
+The model then decides which uncited sentences are actually citation-worthy (skipping meta-sentences) and whether a paragraph deserves one shared citation or one per sentence.

+For a single ad-hoc statement, `find_citation_candidates` returns the same kind of ranked passages without reading a file.

 ## Tests